China Nobel widow Liu Xia 'ready to die'

 Ms Liu's friend Liao Yiwu said he spoke by phone to Ms Liu earlier this week, where she said it was "easier to die than live.
 Using death to defy could not be any simpler for me."

-Writing on the website ChinaChange, Mr Liao, who now lives in Germany, said Ms Liu also told him: "I've got nothing to be afraid of.
+Writing on the website ChinaChange, Mr Liao, a writer who now lives in Germany, said Ms Liu also told him: "I've got nothing to be afraid of.
 If I can't leave, I'll die in my home.
 Xiaobo is gone, and there's nothing in the world for me now."

+Mr Liao also uploaded a recording of a phone conversation he had earlier in April with Ms Liu, where she can be heard crying for several minutes, and saying: "I'm ready to die here... if I'm dead, it'll all be done with."

-Western diplomats have called on Beijing to allow Ms Liu to travel abroad, and the German ambassador to China has told the South China Morning Post that she is welcome to stay in Germany.
+Western diplomats have called on Beijing to allow Ms Liu to travel abroad, and the German ambassador to China has told the South China Morning Post that she is welcome to go to Germany.

 On Thursday, foreign ministry spokeswoman Hua Chunying said she did not have information on Ms Liu's situation.